BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 Vy:

-This will be your second best buff, but still very underwhelming for Holy Paladin since the orb that spawn doesn't provide you with a damage buff for healers which it does for dps players, it will instead proc healing for you.
+This will be your second best buff, but still very underwhelming for Holy Paladin since it doesn't provide you with a damage buff for healers which it does for dps players, it will instead proc healing for you.

 Wo: